EberlyODL/phys211/check-your-understanding.md

 [ciscode|rev=1|tool=elmsmedia|item=4203|entity_type=node|render=display_mode|display_mode=h5p__card]

 The geometric arrow can be confusing.
 Here is a trick!
-Just replace the arrows with numbers. vector A would be +4 while vector B would be -3.
+Just replace the arrows with numbers.
+Vector A would be +4 while vector B would be -3.

 What is A+B and what is A -B?
 Much easier with numbers right?